Get 5% of discount using the code

 Top cultural tourism destinations in Spain

 • Madrid: Explore the Prado Museum, the Museo Nacional Centro de Arte Reina Sofía, the historic Teatro Real, and the Teatro Corral de Comedias.
-Immerse yourself in arts at the Círculo de Bellas Artes and admire the city’s network of castles, monasteries, and convents.
+Immerse yourself in arts at the Círculo de Bellas Artes and explore the city’s network of castles, monasteries, and convents.

 • Barcelona: Admire the extraordinary works of Antonio Gaudí, the Palau de la Música Catalana, the Art Museum of Catalonia, and the Picasso Museum.
 Also, witness the architectural masterpiece Sagrada Familia and the Joan Miró Foundation.